PowerLabs HomeBuilt Plasma Globe! |

 Below are 4 still frames of a 30 second video I took of the second test of this globe.
 As new and better test videos come, this and the pictures will be substituted (what you are seeing now is already version 5.0 of this page).
 For now the specs are: Air at 690mmHg, 50kV high frequency power source (de-powered Tesla Coil).
 The video shows arcs tracking my hand along the glass with the lights on, and than off.
 Click any of the 4 pictures below to download the 1.18mB .mpg video.
 Note: Tesla Coils are far from ideal power sources for plasma globes: The arcs are very hot and tend to move around and rise very quickly, making a rather frantic display.
 I personally prefer the slower moving arcs from a lower frequency power source.

 Still under construction.
-Check back by the end of the week for another update.
+Check back by the end of the

 If you have any comments, questions, or suggestions, don't hesitate to e-mail